yeonghun00/stock-screener-backtester/README.md

 # Stock Screener-Backtester

-Stock Screener/Backtester allows users to create their stock screener with over 50 different fundamental analysis screening criteria.
-User can also backtest their stock screener to see performance and compare it with the market index.
+Stock Screener/Backtester is a Python tool that allows users to create their own stock screener with over 50 different fundamental analysis screening criteria.
+The tool provides users with the ability to backtest their stock screener's performance and compare it with the market index.
+The tool is built using Tiingo stock data and allows users to screen and backtest NYSE/NASDAQ stocks, including delisted stocks.

-This tool is built using Tiingo stock data.
-In order to fully use the data, the user needs to pay for the power plan and 3+ years of fundamental stock data.
-However, Dow30 Stocks can be used for free.
+## Features

+- **Customizable stock screener**: Create a custom stock screener by selecting from over 50 fundamental analysis screening criteria, including market capitalization, PER, Piotroski F-score, and more.

+- **Efficient batched database structure**: The tool uses a batched database structure, reducing screening time from the original simple read and compare method to 1/10 times.

+- **Backtesting**: Backtest your stock screener's performance on more than 3+ years of historical data (500Mb+) on NYSE/NASDAQ, including delisted stocks.

+- **User-friendly GUI**: The tool includes a screener window and a backtesting window in a user-friendly GUI, making it easy to use for investors of all experience levels.

+## Images

 **Screener**
 ![2](https://user-images.githubusercontent.com/44548828/202115523-65c8268d-4642-476b-b56b-d3db59f1d1d3.gif)